awsdocs/aws-go-developer-guide/doc_source/handling-errors.rst

 Handling Errors
 ###############

-Use the Error interface to handle errors from the |sdk-go| or AWS service.

 The AWS SDK for Go returns errors that satisfy the Go ``error`` interface type and the :sdk-go-api-deep:`Error <aws/awserr/#Error>` interface in the ``aws/awserr`` package.
 You can use the ``Error()`` method to get a formatted string of